 My hair is super tangled up!
-Which comb should I use to detangle it?
+Which natural hair comb and brushes should I use to detangle it?
 I want to seriously add some volume to this fro!
 Which comb will help me achieve this?
 I need to do a protective hairstyle.
 Which comb will help me achieve neat parts?
 If you find yourself constantly asking these questions, then continue reading this blog for guides to natural hair combs and brushes.

 Our fingers are perhaps the most underrated “comb”.
 How many of us actually begin to use our fingers as a form of detangling prior to combs?
 Yup, the majority of us!
 Why though?
 Simple, our fingers can literally detect all the knots, tangles, dirt, or whatever is forming in our hair that combs can’t detect.
 It’s so easy for us to get frustrated and impatient with our hair that we begin to force combs through our tangles and thus causing unnecessary breakage.
 Using our fingers will lessen this unwanted breakage.

 What do I use my Afro Pick for?
 I use the Afro Pick to add much-needed volume to my hair.
 To achieve an Afro look, Afro Picks are the most suitable combs to use because they were designed with long enough teeth to penetrate our hair shafts by picking up our roots to achieve the required elongation.
 I don’t just use the Afro Pick on Afros though.
 I would also use it on hairstyles such as the High Puff.
 High Puffs are also hairdos that need some form of picking to make the style look more voluminous and uniform.